appdev-lessons/contact-book-first-database/content.md

 **Remember to press <kbd>Q</kbd> to get back to your prompt if the output of a command is too long for the terminal window.**

 Notice that values for `id` and `created_at` were automatically assigned.
 You could shut down your codespace, come back tomorrow, and this data would still be there.
 Finally, persistent storage!

+- Select all that are true:
+- A "relation" is a single record from the database.
+  - Not quite, re-read the previous section.
+- A "relation" is a set of records from the database.
+  - Yes!
+- We usually think of a "relation" as a "table" in our database.
+  - Yes!
+- Postgres is a language.
+  - Not quite.
+- Postgres is a database software that we interact with using the SQL language.
+  - Yes!
+- Persistent storage allows us to permanently store database records.
+  - Yes!
+{: .choose_all #relations_and_postgres title="Relations and Postgres" points="4" answer="[2,3,5,6]" }

 ## Interacting with Postgres from within a Rails app